gristlabs/grist-help/help/col-refs.md

 *![Add reference value](images/column-ref-add-value.png)*
 {: .screenshot-half }

-Converting text column to reference
+Converting Text column to Reference
 -----------------------------------
 When working with existing data, it's common to have existing text values that should really be reference values.
 Don't worry, conversion is simple!
 Just change the column type to `Reference` and